 A cold front was forecast to run up the coast in 36 hours, bringing near gale force headwinds.
 Preceding it were favorable north winds.
 And even though we didn’t have a clean bottom, I’d worked out that we could manage the distance to Port Stephens, another port that can be sailed into, given the south going current should give us a lift of at least a mile an hour.
-As it turned out, the sail down the coast had the wind right behind us producing a rather rocky rolly motion that continued into the dark showery night with plenty of big ships and the usual mob of fishing boats to dodge.
+As it turned out, the sail down the coast had the wind right behind us producing a rather rocky rolly motion that continued into the dark, showery night.
+Plenty of big ships and the usual mob of fishing boats to dodge.
 When we changed watch at midnight, Jude was complaining about no sleep, and when it was my turn, I found much the same in the rolly motion.
-Nevertheless we made good speed and by daybreak had a little more than forty miles to our destination.
+Nevertheless, we made good speed and by daybreak had a little more than forty miles to our destination.

 Daybreak cleared away the clouds, which took the wind with them, leaving us looking for an alternative secure anchorage.
-Alas there was none.
-Thankfully the breeze, although light, kept us moving at 3 knots, which we figured would put us in Port Stephens with time to spare before the change.
+Alas, there was none.
+Thankfully, the breeze, although light, kept us moving at 3 knots, which we figured would put us in Port Stephens with time to spare before the change.

-You know, it turned out to be one of those memorable sails, not super fast, but we were able to navigate through the islands just before Port Stephens, doing all sorts of corrections for wind and current, overfalls and whirlpools.
+You know, it turned out to be one of those memorable sails, not super fast, but we were able to navigate through the islands just before Port Stephens, doing all sorts of corrections for wind and current, creating overfalls and whirlpools.
 And luck stayed with us.
 The light breeze became a steady onshore sea breeze right up our bottom which allowed us to buck the outgoing tide, beating it ever so slowly we inched our way past the headlands, slid past the breaking entrance sand bar, and into Port Stephens main basin.
 Jeez, that’s work we really enjoy.
 Watching Nature’s elements, making corrections to use its forces to win the day.
 In the end we sailed right past Shoal Bay near the opening, past the harbour at Nelson, to drop our anchor once again under sail in a quiet little bay fronted by pretty Dutchman’s beach.

 Troubles in Threes!